 Sometimes even the most prepared people will experience the least expected events and need money in a hurry.
 Whether it’s an unexpected medical procedure, car troubles, or the sudden loss of a job, there is just no way to fully prepare for the various twists and turns of life.
 Often when people experience any of these unexpected catastrophes and need money fast, they end up only making their situations worse by taking out risky and predatory payday loans.

 While payday loans are one of the fastest ways to get money, they are also one of the most dangerous options.
-For instance, the interest rates are often several hundred times that of a standard loan.
+You’ll want to fully understand the context first, including if a payday loan is installment or revolving.
+Hint: it’s neither.
+Furthermore, the interest rates are often several hundred times that of a standard loan.
 However, the ease and convenience, coupled with financial desperation, will make payday loans a popular option for people.
 Before you take one out, here are some quality alternatives to payday loans that could end up saving a ton of money in the long run.

 Depending on the financial crisis’s nature, making a payment plan may be the best option and will eliminate the need for a loan.
 Payment plans are especially effective for medical bills and large credit card debts.
 Many medical providers such as physicians, dentists, and hospitals will often help create payment plans for the bills they issue.
 The minimum monthly amount will depend on the total bill owed and the terms being negotiated.
 Typically, a bill will be split evenly into equal payments over the number of agreed-upon months.

 In cases of credit card debt, most card issuers offer hardship programs that can allow the cardholder to reduce or suspend payments temporarily for credit card debt.

 There is also the option for settlements as well.
 In this case, the cardholder will negotiate a settlement price — lower than the total amount owed — that both parties will find agreeable.
 This option may affect the card holder’s credit score, but payday loans are a much safer choice.